What is a Wi-Fi or wireless network?

 BSS colouring

 What level of signal represents a busy channel?
-This is known as the Signal Detect (SD) level and it is very low at only 4dB above the noise floor (4dB SNR).
-Compare this to the 25dB level that is typical for the edge of an access point signal cell.
+This is known as the Signal Detect (SD) level, which is very low at only 4dB above the noise floor (4dB SNR).
+Compare this to the 25dB level typical for the edge of an access point signal cell.
 In free space loss, the 25dB level will typically be around 20 meters from the access point.
 But, due to the exponential decrease in signal strength, the 4dB level can be as much as 250 meters away.
 Also used is the Energy Detect (ED) level.
 This refers to non-Wi-Fi signals and can be much higher at 20dB above the SD level.

-The problem here is that there are only so many channels, so they often need to be re-used in the same RF environment.
-If an access point won’t transmit if it can hear another Wi-Fi device at only 4dB above the noise floor, this can cause significant problems.
-This and other limitations of Wi-Fi is why it’s essential to get the RF environment configured as efficiently as possible.
-See our Wireless Network Assessment section for more details.
+The problem is that there are only so many channels, so they often need to be re-used in the same RF environment.
+An access point won’t transmit if it can hear another Wi-Fi device at only 4dB above the noise floor; this can cause significant problems.
+This and other limitations of Wi-Fi are why it’s essential to get the RF environment configured as efficiently as possible.

-Basic Service Set (BSS) colouring provides a solution for this in that access point - and its associated clients in a BSS - will tag their RF traffic with a colour.
+Basic Service Set (BSS) colouring provides a solution for this in that the access point - and its associated clients in a BSS - will tag their RF traffic with a colour.
 BSS is essentially an access point and its associated clients.
-If a wireless device is waiting to transmit and it detects a signal on the same channel, normally it would back off and wait for the channel to clear.
+If a wireless device is waiting to transmit and detects a signal on the same channel, it usually backs off and waits for the channel to clear.
 However, with BSS colouring, the transmitting device can see that the signal is from a separate BSS and can use the ED (24dB) level rather than the SD (4dB) level to decide whether to transmit at the same time or not.
 This makes the spectrum much more efficient for re-use.

 Should the 2.4GHz band be disabled?

 OFDMA and BSS colouring are excellent enhancements for the 2.4GHz band.
-Due to its exclusion from Wi-Fi 5 (802.11ac), it was thought that there would be no use for the 2.4GHz band.
-However, with the recent developments in Wi-Fi 6, the band is very much back in use again.
-This is great news, as the 2.4GHz has many advantages such as greater signal propagation - unaffected by weather radar and DFS events – and is perfect for inexpensive devices such as IoT.
+Due to its exclusion from Wi-Fi 5 (802.11ac), it was thought there would be no use for the 2.4GHz band.
+However, with the recent developments in Wi-Fi 6, the band is back in use again.
+This is great news, as the 2.4GHz has many advantages, such as greater signal propagation - unaffected by weather radar and DFS events – and is perfect for inexpensive devices such as IoT.

 Is Wi-Fi secure?

-Wi-Fi security also made significant advancement in Wi-Fi 6 with the introduction of WPA3.
-WPA3 provides enhancements over WPA2 is the following three areas:
+Wi-Fi security also made significant advancements in Wi-Fi 6 with the introduction of WPA3.
+WPA3 provides enhancements over WPA2 in the following areas:

 WPA3 Personal

-WPA3 Personal solves the problem of having to use complex passwords that are difficult to remember.
-The new robust replacement for PSK is resistant to dictionary attacks.
-Even if a password is compromised after the data is transmitted, the data remains protected.
+WPA3 Personal solves the problem of using complex passwords that are difficult to remember .
+The new robust replacement for the pre-shared key (PSK) resists dictionary attacks, meaning the data remains protected even if a password is compromised after the data is transmitted.

 WPA3 Enterprise

-WPA3 Enterprise offers an enhanced suite of cryptographic tools, which build upon WPA2 and ensures the consistent application of security protocols across the network.
+WPA3 Enterprise offers an enhanced suite of cryptographic tools, which build upon WPA2 and ensure the consistent application of security protocols across the network.

 WPA3 Open Authentication

 One enhancement we particularly like with WPA3 is the encryption of open networks.
-Currently, with WPA2, all open wi-fi networks are unencrypted, so anyone can easily capture your passwords, credit card details and all sorts of other personal data that you may be unwittingly sharing.
-WPA3 brings secure encryption while still having the convenience of an open network.
+With WPA2, all available Wi-Fi networks are unencrypted, so anyone can easily capture your passwords, credit card details, and other personal data that you may be unwittingly sharing.
+WPA3 resolves this by bringing secure encryption while still having the convenience of an open network.

 What is the future of Wi-Fi?